Robin-Hoodie/io.oreon.www/README.md

 - Add CI pipeline?
 - Add tests for graphql queries
 - Stronger typed SASS modules, we're making use of "any" default exports, could type sass files themselves
+- Add tagline
+- Don't convert markdown to HTML so we don't have to use `dangerouslySetInnerHTML`